ComputeCanada/wheels_builder/README.md

 - Create a build-virtualenv based on the (first) Python version and install dependencies.
 - Download the package from PyPI (by default), either the version specified or else the latest.
 - Build the wheel.
-- Add the +computecanada to the wheel name.
+- Add the `+computecanada` to the wheel name.
 - To test: install the wheel into the build-virtualenv and try to import it.

-By default, it tries to build wheels for Python 3.9, 3.10, and 3.11.
+By default, it tries to build wheels for Python 3.11 to 3.13.

-If no `arch` module is loaded, it will load `arch/sse3`, our current smallest common denominator.
-To build AVX2-optimised wheels, do `module load arch/avx2` before calling `build_wheel.sh`.
+To build AVX512-optimized wheels, do `module load arch/avx512` before calling `build_wheel.sh`.
 This has no effect on generic packages, i.e. those that do not contain compiled libraries and do not link external ones.